Best Area Rug of 2021

 Options: 4 solid, neutral colors, 35+ sizes, and numerous shapes (rectangles, squares, runners, circles, and ovals)

-On the hunt for a Persian area rug without the insane price tag?
-Take a look at this super-soft option from Feraghan/New City.
+For a Persian area rug that won't empty your wallet, check out this super-soft option from Feraghan/New City.
 We adore how this rug feels underfoot; like tall velvet, cradling our toes.
 Even the dog loved to take long naps sprawled out on this oversized carpet.
 It comes in a variety of color patterns that are perfectly created to match just about any existing furniture in the room.
 The half wool, half polypropylene is easy to clean messy spills from, simple to vacuum, and has a busy Persian pattern that camouflages debris between cleanings.
 And the price tag isn't too bad either.

 Out of all the other rugs we tested, we had more trouble getting this rug to lay flat.
 It took several weeks of setting furniture, books, and other various objects on it to train the ripples away.
 Ours also measured over half a foot larger in both directions than we'd expected, and we read many other reports of the same issue.
 It's also only available in this wild, classic Persian pattern, so if that's not your jam, check out another rug.
 But if that is your jam, the Feraghan/New City Isfahan Persian is a comfortable, classic choice.